TanjaKec/datachallenge/content/day1/StatsConcepts/_index.en.markdown

 #### Bivariate Relationships

-In general there are four different combinations of type of Response Variable and type of Explanatory Variable, these four combinations are shown below:
+In general there are four different combinations of type of Response Variable and type of Explanatory Variable.
+These four combinations are shown below:

 ![Red variant](/day1/StatsConcepts/images/RelationshipMatrix.png?width=30pc)